-- Your Day in Women’s Basketball, February 19: Upsets in Knoxville and Provo
+- Your Day in Women’s Basketball, March 12: Shake up in the Big Ten

-- Your Day in Women’s Basketball, February 9: UConn takes down South Carolina in top-2 matchup
+- Your Day in Women’s Basketball, March 9: NC State, Stanford, South Carolina cut the nets

 We also now know that head-to-head matchups can supersede a better resume.
 South Carolina has many more quality wins than UConn, but the Huskies OT win over the Gamecocks gave them the committee’s number one spot.

 A final important takeaway, specifically for athletic directors looking to schedule future games, is that playing a weak non-conference schedule could be a large detriment no matter how well you play the rest of the way.
 Both Baylor and Michigan fell from where they were expected to be placed, the Bears from 2 to 3 and the Wolverines from 4 to not even making the list, and both had less than impressive opponents outside of the Big 12 and Big 10 respectively.